AeN-R-Workshop/7-GitHub/README.md

   Navigate into it.

     cd NAME_OF_REPO_YOU_HAVE_CLONED

+  You can show the remote 'origin' of this repo using the command

+    git remote -v

-  3. Working locally now, create a basic .txt file in the repository using your favourite text editor.
+  3. Create a basic .txt file in the repository using your favourite text editor.
 This could contain anything, e.g.
     a) Your top 5 favourite music artists
     b) A list of things you need to buy from the shop
     c) As many names beginning with the letter 'L' that you can think of.